Browser width

 var

-SimGenerator: TSimGenerator;
+SimGen: TSimGenerator;

 begin

-SimGenerator := TSimGenerator.Create; // Creating the generator instance.
+SimGen := TSimGenerator.Create; // Creating generator instance.

-Run(SimGenerator); // Launching the start process.
+Run(SimGen); // Launching start process.

 // Results

-OutTextRealLn('Loss probability', BusyCount / Capacity);
+OutTextRealLn('Blocking probability', BusyCount / TotalEntities);

-SimGenerator.Free; // Destroying the generator instance.
+SimGen.Free; // Destroying generator instance.

 end;